Giksper/Giksper/README.md

-- 👋 Hi, I’m @Ephnatus
+- 👋 Hi, I’m @Ephantus
 - 👀 I’m interested in fullstack engineering
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on a powerful and complex project with great minds like yours.
 - 📫 How to reach me I got my social media handles in my bio. kindly reach out to me.
 Two are better than one
-- 😄 Pronouns: Ephantus
+- 😄 Pronouns: Mr Bean/ Fanta/ Data wizard.
 - ⚡ Fun fact: she left me because I could not reply her text messages yet the whole time i was on my laptop, funny #rejectfinancebill2024 @kenya

 <!---